xentu/xentu-docs/source/includes/the-basics.md

-version | The version of your game. v_sync | Whether or not to enable v-sync. fullscreen | Whether or not to start the game in full-screen mode. update_frequency | Specify how many times a second to call the update event. draw_frequency | Specify a target draw calls per second (0 for unlimited). window | Specifies the size (width and height) of the window to create.
+version | The version of your game. v_sync | Whether or not to enable v-sync. fullscreen | Whether or not to start the game in full-screen mode. resizable | Whether or not the window is resizable when not full-screen. update_frequency | Specify how many times a second to call the update event. draw_frequency | Specify a target draw calls per second (0 for unlimited). window | Specifies the size (width and height) of the window to create.